NICTA/t3as-pat-clas/README.md

   the values and use the generated value.
 This is invoked in 8 cases.

  - There are 3 cases of duplicate id's (there were 8 prior to implementing the rule above):
-   1 case was discussed above in the discussion of <code>subclass/@subnum="-2"</code> : id = C475S075000.
+   1 case was discussed above in the discussion of `subclass/@subnum="-2"` : id = C475S075000.
    In the remaining 2 cases the correct records appear twice, so discarding the duplicates is correct behaviour: id = C604S006060, CD09S716000.

- - zip entry <code>classdefs201308/class\_560.xml</code> is missing the class definition.
+ - zip entry `classdefs201308/class_560.xml` is missing the class definition.
 It starts with:

 		>
 		<sclasses>
 		  <subclass subnum = "1" id = "C560S001000">

-  It also has the <code>&lt;sclasses&gt;</code> element and all the subclasses duplicated.
+  It also has the `<sclasses>` element and all the subclasses duplicated.
 This can only be addressed by manual correction of the entry using another data source.